CartoDB/cartoframes/docs/cookbook.rst

 It's a fairly common use case that someone needs the Census tracts for a region.
 With cartoframes you have a lot of flexibility for obtaining this data.

 1. Get bounding box of the region you're interested in.
 Tools like `Klockan's BoundingBox tool <https://boundingbox.klokantech.com/>`__ with the CSV output are prefect.
 Alternatively, use a table with the appropriate covering region (e.g., an existing table with polygon(s) of Missouri, its counties, etc.).
-2. Get the FIPS code for the state(s) you're intersted in.
+2. Get the FIPS code for the state(s) you're interested in.
 The US Census `provides a table <https://www.census.gov/geo/reference/ansi_statetables.html>`__ as do many other sites.
 In this case, I'm choosing ``29`` for Missouri.

 .. code::